-High priority cases are cases where there is an immediate and serious risk of harm or irreparable damage resulting from the unauthorised works that might be taking place.
+- 2.4 High priority cases are cases of severe importance.
 We will aim to investigate these cases on the same day that they are reported to the Council.
 We will then decide what further action to take, if any, within 24 hours.
 Examples of high priority cases are as follows:

 - Demolition in a Conservation Area;

 - Destruction of an important hedgerow;

 - Hazardous substances;

-- Unauthorised works to protected trees;
+- Unauthorised works to protected trees; and,

-- Unauthorised works to listed buildings; and
+- Unauthorised works to listed buildings.

-- Unauthorised development in Green Belt